Eyescale/Consensus/Release/Version-2.0/README.txt

        on : input : ~. event occurrence, as opposed to ~( *, input ) in
        Version-1.x, which required ( *, input ) to be pre-instantiated.

-    4. Process idle event deprecated - active event introduced
+    4. Process active event introduced - idle event deprecated

        B% Version-2.0 allows to check process activity during the last frame via the following syntax

-		on .	covering ( . ), ~( . ), init and exit events altogether
+		on . // covering ( . ), ~( . ), init and exit events altogether

-       The on ~. occurrence which was used in Version-1.x to check process inactivity over the last frame now systematically fails, replaced by such occurrences as
+       The on ~. occurrence which, in Version-1.x, was used to check process inactivity over the last frame, now systematically fails, replaced by such occurrences as

 		on ~.: .